AEMION+™ - AF3-HWK9-75

 - Water Electrolysis

-AEMION+™ - AF3-HWK9-75 is a breakthrough advanced ion-exchange material that enables rapid growth of the hydrogen economy.
-Ionomr's Aemion+® anion exchange membranes are significantly more durable than our competitors' leading to thinner membranes, longer service life and reduced overall system costs.
+AEMION+™-AF3-HWK9-75 is a breakthrough advanced polyimidazolium-based ion exchange membrane that enables the rapid growth of the hydrogen economy.
+Ionomr's Aemion+® anion exchange membranes are significantly more durable than our competitors', leading to thinner membranes, longer service life and reduced overall system costs.